Rolls-Royce Phantom I: Drivetrain

 One major improvement over the Silver Ghost was the new pushrod-OHV straight-6 engine.
 Constructed as two groups of three cylinders with a single detachable head, the engine was described by Rolls-Royce as producing "sufficient" power.
 The engine used a 4+1/4 in bore and undersquare 5+1/2 in stroke for a total of 7.7 L (7668 cc) of displacement.
 In 1928, the cylinder heads were upgraded from cast iron to aluminium; this caused corrosion problems.
 The separate gearbox connected through a rubberised fabric flexible coupling to the clutch and through a torque tube enclosed drive to the differential at rear, as in the Silver Ghost.

 Chassis

 The New Phantom used the same frame as the Silver Ghost, with semi-elliptical springs suspending the front axle and cantilever springs suspending the rear axle.
 Four-wheel brakes with a servo-assistance system licensed from Hispano-Suiza were also specified, though some early US models lacked front brakes.

+The Rolls-Royce P-1 automobile utilized a Prony Brake mechanism to boost insufficient mechanical wheel brakes.
+A metallic drum is installed at the output of the transmission with a friction band which is tightened by force from the brake pedal.
+This imparts a force into brake linkages, increasing braking effort for the massively heavy vehicle.
+Available boost force increases with vehicle speed.
+At rest, a small amount of braking force is still available in the pedal PLUS the large hand brake.